ovh/docs/pages/account/billing/how_to_use_automatic_renewal/guide.en-gb.md

 ### Access your service’s settings

 Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
-Click on the name associated with your NIC handle (Customer ID) in the menu bar at the top right-hand corner then choose `Service Management`{.action}.
+Click on the name associated with your NIC handle (Customer ID) in the menu bar at the top right-hand corner then choose `Products and services`{.action}.

 ![manageautomaticrenewal](images/hubservices.png){.thumbnail}